 If you’re like many small businesses, you’ve worked hard year after year in your local community to provide services and products that are excellent and reliable.
 Those who know you are loyal to your business and are eagerly spreading the word about the quality of your work to their network when the opportunity arises.

 Word of mouth definitely helps build trust for local businesses everywhere, and often the testimonials of our clients is the most powerful way to attract new customers.

-Word of mouth, however, can typically be unpredictable for those who rely on new leads coming in every day, week, and month… Not to mention the difficulty new small businesses can have with building a large enough client base early on to earn enough positive referrals to bring in steady streams of new revenue.
+Word of mouth, however, can typically be unpredictable for those who rely on new leads coming in every day, week, and month—not to mention the difficulty of new small businesses to even have enough clients to make new referrals.